kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ![NDVI Time Series Composite](RExam_Images/NDVI_Plots.png)

 > **Interpretation**
 > This is a colour-blind safe palette that shows clear contrasts for low values from dark/black-purple for bare soil or water to high values from orange or bright yellow for dense broadleaf or grassland vegetation.
 Note that conifer forests dispaly as deep purples and dark reds (low NDVI values) due to branch shadows.
 Needle-shaped leaves create internal canopy gaps and shadowing which reduces the total surface area available to scatter NIR light.
-The NDVI time series also includes year-to-year variation in natural vegetation productivity and regeneration
+Logging impacts are not as clearly discernible since the NDVI time series has year-to-year variation in natural vegetation productivity.
+Landscape complexity (natural meadows, natural flood disturbance) and variable maturity of regenerating cutblocks also blur cutblock boundaries.

 ## 1985 vs 2022 Stacked NDVI Ridgeline Plot
 A stacked NDVI ridgeline plot was generated for the benchmark year (1985) compared to 2022 (post logging).
 By stacking the plots vertically, NDVI differences can be visualized clearly.